hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 That to say: the problem with deprioritizing (internal or external) agility is more than just straining employee retention, and more than just stymieing downstream impact.
 The problem is ignoring agility minimizes the number of new primitives, new abstractions, new coalescings of existing conceptualizations into new *higher-level vertices* in the abstraction tree.
 It's the difference between building Instagram byte-by-byte, or as an integration of sharded MySQL DBs, efficient blob storage, social ID hashing algorithms, and more. **Everything's just bytes, but the tools we build enable our higher-level reasoning and tractable execution**.

 So, why prioritize agility?
-We're ready to answer: without investing in agility, friction and complexity increase to the point where effective action, at any layer of abstraction, becomes increasingly expensive and infeasible.
-With them, we open new frontiers into the impossible. **Low agility leads to calcification, high agility to renewal**.
+We're ready to answer: without investing in agility, friction and complexity increase to the point where effective action, at any layer of abstraction, becomes increasingly expensive and infeasible; with them, we open new frontiers into the impossible. **Low agility leads to calcification, high agility to renewal**.

 ### Example: Microsoft's reinvention